 If a tick is found embedded in the skin, don’t panic and hastily remove the tick.

 Since ticks may carry diseases and bacteria, decapitating it or puncturing its body may result in infection.
 Instead, take a pair of small tweezers and gently pinch the tick around the head, as close to the skin as possible.
 Slowly lift the tick out and place it in a sealed plastic bag before disposing of it in the trash outside the house.

 Do not attempt to smother the tick; this method is not effective for removal.
 Clean the bite area with soapy water and treat it with rubbing alcohol or iodine.

 If you’re concerned about infection or disease, retain the tick for identification purposes and consult a doctor.

-If you want guaranteed pest control without having to figure out what you need, expend the energy to buy and apply it, as well as expose yourself to toxic chemicals, give us a call.
-Custom Weed and Pest Control will come right out and take care of your weed problem and we guarantee our work.
+If you want guaranteed tick infestation removal without having to figure out what you need, expend the energy to buy and apply it, as well as expose yourself to toxic chemicals, give us a call.
+Custom Weed and Pest Control will come right out and take care of your tick problem and we guarantee our work.

 , pest control